Frequently Asked Questions

 - Login to PAWS and select Personal Preferences > Directory Information > Mailing Address.
 Make the desired selection.
 E-mail addresses can also be withheld.

 What security measures are in place at campus residence halls and campus apartments?

-The Department of Residential Life has instituted a new 24-hour secure hall access system.
-Individuals are required to swipe their Tiger Card ID to enter residence halls.
+The Department of Residential Life has a 24-hour secure hall access system.
+Individuals are required to swipe their Tiger Card to enter residence halls.
 This process is also required for access to specific floors and wings.
 Lost or stolen cards are immediately deactivated upon notification, and cards can be monitored to determine where they are being used.
 Certain doorways are electronically monitored 24 hours a day.
-Other security measures include nighttime, supplemental police officer patrols; emergency call boxes, and nighttime security rounds conducted by residence hall staff.
+Other security measures include nighttime, supplemental police officer patrols; and nighttime security rounds conducted by residence hall staff.